Anomalous-Sentiment/SINoALICE-Tracker/README.md

 # Sinotracker Frontend (Website)

-This is the GitHub repository for the Sinotracker project that was created for the mobile game SINoALICe Global.
+This is the GitHub repository for the Sinotracker project that was created for the mobile game SINoALICE Global.
 This project is composed of multiple separate repositories.
 This current repository contains the code to run the frontend website which is used to display data.

 The second data part of the project which contains the Python scripts for data collection can be found here: [SINoALICE-DB-Updater repository](https://github.com/Anomalous-Sentiment/SINoALICE-DB-Updater)